Karnadi Anemer Bangkong: Release and reception

-The release title of Karnadi Anemer Bangkong is uncertain; the title Karnadi Anemer Bangkong has been used based on a 1970s newspaper article by M. Esha, written from memory.
+The release title of Karnadi Anemer Bangkong is uncertain; the title Karnadi Anemer Bangkong has been used based on a 1970s newspaper article by M. Enoh, written from memory.
+The film scholar Christopher Woodrich, noting that a sound film by Krugers with a similar plot was advertised in 1930, suggests that the film was originally released as Roesia Gadis Priangan (The Secret of the Girl from Priangan).
 The film was reportedly poorly received by the majority Sundanese audience, possibly because of Karnadi's fondness for frog meat (which is forbidden for Muslims).
 The film's poor reception led Krugers to abandon independent filmmaking, joining Tan's Film for two productions before leaving the country in 1936.

 The production is likely a lost film.
 The American visual anthropologist Karl G. Heider writes that all Indonesian films from before 1950 are lost.
 However, JB Kristanto's Katalog Film Indonesia (Indonesian Film Catalogue) records several as having survived at Sinematek Indonesia's archives, and Biran writes that several Japanese propaganda films have survived at the Netherlands Government Information Service.

 The film is generally considered the first domestically produced talkie in the Indies.
 (Note: Some, like Suryadinata (1995), write that The Teng Chun's 1931 production Boenga Roos dari Tjikembang was first, while Biran (2009) suggests that The's film was released after the Wong brothers' Indonesia Malaise, and therefore well after Karnadi Anemer Bangkong.)
 However, other talkies soon followed: the Wong brothers' Indonesia Malaise (1931), for example, was released the following year and placed greater emphasis on sound.
 These early films had poor sound and much static, but through repeated experimentation the quality was eventually brought to acceptable levels.